uq-aibe-owner/spir-oz/README.md

 # SPIR-Oz
 A Simple, Powerful, Intersectoral and Regional model of Australia (SPIR-Oz pronounced Spyros).
 Spyros is an abbreviation of Spyridon (Σπυρίδων), which, in ancient Greek, means "basket used to carry seeds".
-In this case the seeds of future growth and prosperity in Australia.
+In this case, the seeds of future growth and prosperity in Australia.

 SPIR-Oz is a modern intersectoral macroeconomic model with production networks similar to the Australian Treasury's Intersectoral Model (TIM).
 It is an adaptation of the simple but powerful solution method of Cai and Judd (2021), the python code of Scheidegger and Bilionis (2019) and the  a intersectoral framework similar to Atalay (2017).
 We estimate and calibrate economic parameters for Australia, Queensland and regions within Queensland in particular.